Build a weather forecasting app

 Web Apps: Build progressive web apps (PWA) or simple websites without writing code with us.
 Building your PWAs are easy, fast, and cost-effective.
 Start building yours today!

 Desktop Apps: Build that weather app for desktop users (macOS and Windows OS) with us.
 Building a weather app is as fast as ordering a pizza with us.
 Don’t trust our words?
 Start building yours today!

 Alexa, will it rain today?
 How many times did you ask this question to your voice assistant or checked your weather app on your mobile device or smartwatch before leaving your home?
 Could be hundreds of times.
 Weather apps are the need of time and being used worldwide.
 If you have an app idea and want to get it developed, we recommend you to have a thorough read to the must-have features for your weather app.

-App notifications: How about sending a notification to your app users about taking an umbrella with weather prediction?
+App notifications: How about sending a notification to your app users about weather updates?
 Well, we got notifications to do that task for you.
 This is the key feature for your weather which enables you can send push notifications or real-time notifications to send various alerts to your app users.

 Appealing Visualisation: Weather is all about looks and feel.
 Make your weather app more personalised with appealing visualization.